andreafernandes/NLP_Tools_Development/README.md

+###### This repository is created in response to editor request for manuscript submission for the journal Scientific Reports

+###### SCIENTIFIC REPORT EDITOR REQUEST: "Could you upload all the scripts used to clean your data and generate your results to a repository such as GitHub?"

 # NLP_Tools_Development
-Contains scripts used to clean data and generate results.
+This repository contains scripts used to clean data and generate results.
-###### This repository is created in response to editor request for manuscript submission

-###### "SCIENTIFIC REPORT EDITOR REQUEST:
-Could you upload all the scripts used to clean your data and generate your results to a repository such as GitHub?"

 This GitHub repository has the following code and documents uploaded: